 You might think that to travel on a budget you’d have to stay in hostels, but accommodation in Bali is extremely cheap.
-Beautiful private villas and hotels can cost as little as 190300.03 IDR* (£10.00) per night, many of which include breakfast, a pool and breath-taking views!
+Beautiful private villas and hotels, many of which include breakfast, a pool and breath-taking views are all affordable!
 Getting around the island also couldn’t be cheaper.
-Most people tend to travel around the island by motorbike or scooter, which will usually cost you around £3.00 per day.
+Most people tend to travel around the island by motorbike or scooter which is very reasonably priced.
 This is a great way to explore this incredible island at your own pace, but make sure you remember to take your driving licence with you and let your travel insurance provider know that you’re planning on driving a motorbike or scooter.

 Bali is particularly well-known for its rich and varied culture.
 From religious rituals and traditions to unique forms of art, immerse yourself in Bali’s fascinating culture whilst you’re exploring.
 There’s no better place to learn about Bali’s interesting history and heritage than at the thousands of sacred temples scattered around the island.